Contact:

 A cut-off wall is a central element of special foundation engineering when groundwater needs to be retained, excavation pits secured, or contaminants contained.
 It separates hydraulic systems, reduces throughflow, and creates the basis for dry, stable, and safe workspaces.
-In many projects, the planning and execution of a cut-off wall intersect with deconstruction and cutting works: openings, connections, and repairs on reinforced concrete are often carried out in a controlled, low-vibration manner—for example with concrete crushers or hydraulic rock and concrete splitters from Darda GmbH, so as not to impair adjacent components and the sealing function.
+In many projects, the planning and execution of a cut-off wall intersect with deconstruction and cutting works: openings, connections, and repairs on reinforced concrete are often carried out in a controlled, low-vibration manner – for example with concrete crushers or hydraulic rock and concrete splitters from Darda GmbH, so as not to impair adjacent components and the sealing function.

-Definition: What is a cut-off wall
+Definition: What is a cut-off wall?

 A cut-off wall is a continuous in-ground barrier with very low hydraulic conductivity.
 It serves as a seal against groundwater or contaminated media and can also take on structural tasks.
 Cut-off walls are constructed as diaphragm walls, mixed-in-place elements, jet-grouted bodies (jet grouting), grout curtains, or as sheet pile or bored pile constructions with sealed joints.
 Typical applications include excavation pits, landfill sealing, dam rehabilitation, enclosure of contaminated sites, as well as cut-offs in tunnel and shaft construction.
+Depending on the objective, designs target kf values in the order of tight fine sediments and ensure durability under chemical and mechanical loads.

 Functions and fields of application of cut-off walls